U.S. Resume Format: How to Write an American Resume

 Should I include references on my resume?

 No, it is unnecessary to include references on a resume in the United States.
-Including references on your resume is an outdated practice and is not recommended.
+It is an outdated practice and is not recommended.
+Instead, you can provide a separate sheet of professional references after the interview if requested by the employer.

-When providing references, ensure that you have obtained their permission to use their names and contact information.
 Additionally, provide their current job title, email address and phone number.
 Finally, make sure to thank your references for their time and assistance.

 Explore our Canadian resume and Australian resume guides if you want to keep your options open and apply for roles in different countries.